-If you’re ready to take the dive and see if your business is ready for performance marketing, I have some parting thoughts and tips when thinking about your strategy.
+If you’re ready to see if your business is ready for performance marketing, I have some thoughts:

 - Add performance marketing; don’t replace.
 There’s a reason traditional digital advertising is still growing: it works.
 Expand your channels and reach, but do so in a cost-effective way with performance marketing.

-- A performance marketing platform should span the entire sales funnel.
+- Performance marketing platform should span the entire sales funnel.
 A good performance marketing platform helps acquire new customers.
 A great one also helps keep them.

 - Consider your LTV when deciding your CAC.
 A successful business model requires that your customer spends more than the cost to acquire them.
 Utilize what you know about your customers to help inform you in the planning stages.